The Routledge Handbook of Refugee Narratives

 September 19, 2022

-The Routledge Handbook to North American Indigenous Modernisms provides a powerful suite of innovative contributions by both leading thinkers and emerging scholars in the field.
-Incorporating an international scope of essays, this volume reaches beyond traditional boundaries to locate North ...
+The Routledge Handbook of North American Indigenous Modernisms provides a powerful suite of innovative contributions by both leading thinkers and emerging scholars in the field.
+Incorporating an international scope of essays, this volume reaches beyond traditional national or euroamerican ...

 By Clifford Werier, Paul Budra